sarsah/Exploring-67-years-of-LEGO/README.md

 # Exploring-67-years-of-LEGO
-A simple analysis of lego set
+A simple analysis of lego sets